LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 2018.06.15 by collamaf
 - Now the number of primaries generated is stored in the suggested filename
-- Deep reorganation of main: now all arguments can be passed by command line.
+- Deep reorganization of main: now all arguments can be passed by command line.
 Also number of primaries.
 Macros are no more needed!
 - Further cleanings: removed all references to DEVA

 2018.06.22 by collamaf